hollylessthan/Which-debts-are-worth-the-bank-s-effort-/README.md

 Then, I inspected that if other factors such as ages and genders affect the actual recovery amount, by visualzing using scatter plots and conducting Kruskal-Wallis test and chi-square test.

-Last but not least, I build a regression model to test whether the expected recovery amount (X) and the actual recovery amount (y) are correlated.
+Last but not least, I built a regression model to test whether the expected recovery amount (X) and the actual recovery amount (y) are correlated.
 I also added a threshold to see whether the $50 is approariate for running per higher strategy.

 || Project Resources & Data